-33. Vaccination
+33. COVID-19 Vaccination

 The first vaccine for COVID-19 was approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK on 2 December 2020.

-A further 3 have now been added to the list of approved vaccines.
-COVID-19 vaccination has been shown to reduce the risk of infection, severe illness, hospitalisation and death.
-However, fully vaccinated individuals can still become infected with SARS-CoV-2 and transmit the infection to other people.
+Vaccination remains a primary protection measure against both COVID-19 and flu, helping to reduce the risk of serious illness, hospitalisation and death.